khalid-hussain/theprophetswudu/chap3-nullifiers-of-wudu.md

 ## Touching the genitals

-70. Abū Hurayrah !p[him] said, “The Emissary of Allāh !pbuh said, ‘If one of you touches his penis and there is no veil between him and it nor any cover, then _wuḍū_ has become obligatory for him.’”
+70. Abū Hurayrah !p[him] said, “The Emissary of Allāh BPBUH said, ‘If one of you touches his penis and there is no veil between him and it nor any cover, then _wuḍū_ has become obligatory for him.’”
 [Al-Ḥākim (1/138) and others.
 Shaykh al-Albānī said that it is _ḥadīth ṣaḥīḥ_.]

 <!-- TODO Fix the footnotes here -->

-71. Busrah !p[her] said, “The Emissary of Allāh !pbuh said, ‘If one of you touches his penis then let him make _wuḍū_.’” [al-Tirmidhī (1/18) who said it is _ḥasan ṣaḥīḥ_.
+71. Busrah !p[her] said, “The Emissary of Allāh BPBUH said, ‘If one of you touches his penis then let him make _wuḍū_.’” [al-Tirmidhī (1/18) who said it is _ḥasan ṣaḥīḥ_.
 It was declared as _ṣaḥīḥ_ by Aḥmad, al-Bukhārī, and Ibn Maʿīn (_Lumʿāt al-Tanqīḥ Sharḥ Mishkāh al-Maṣābīḥ_, #319).
 Others also narrate it as authentic.]

-72. Ṭalq ibn ʿAlī !p[him] said, “The Emissary of Allāh !pbuh was asked about a man's touching his penis.
+72. Ṭalq ibn ʿAlī !p[him] said, “The Emissary of Allāh BPBUH was asked about a man's touching his penis.
 ‘Should he make _wuḍū_?’
-He !pbuh replied, ‘And isn't it but a part of him?’” [al-Tirmidhī (#85) and he said: And this is the best of what is reported in this regard].
+He BPBUH replied, ‘And isn't it but a part of him?’” [al-Tirmidhī (#85) and he said: And this is the best of what is reported in this regard].
 Shaykh al-Albānī said, “Its _isnād_ is _ṣaḥīḥ_, and this (the view that it doesn't break the _wuḍū_) is